 We refuse to ignore lessons learned from COVID-19, climate-induced disasters, conflict, and other crises that disrupt education and jeopardise the rights and lives of millions.

 A powerful global call to action demanding whole-child support during emergencies and crises has been developed by key education stakeholders including the 100 Million campaign, Global Students Forum, Global Campaign for Education and World Vision to push governments and other decision-making bodies to take action.

 Picture above: AnI IDP (internally displaced people) camp in Azaz, Syria.

-The 100 Million campaign has organised three global youth consultations to capture the insight, expertise and experiences of a diverse group of youth-led organisations, activists and student unions around the world.
-Their feedback will be used to co-create a global call to action for the campaign.
+The 100 Million campaign organised three global youth consultations to capture the insight, expertise and experiences of a diverse group of youth-led organisations, refugee activists and student unions around the world.
+Their feedback has been used to co-create the 'Three Transformations for Whole-Child Support in Emergencies and Crises' call to action.

 Endorsed by over 90 organisations, from INGOs, to global unions such as Education International and the Global Student Forum, with a majority of signatories youth- or student- led organisations, it is a powerful statement of our collective concern and demands.

 Download the Call to Action below and click the images share the demands on social media!